JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 But SIMD defines a new `convert(Tuple, v::Vec)` method which has greater specificity, and so loading the SIMD package triggers invalidation of everything that depends on the less-specific method `convert(Tuple, ::Any)`.

-As is usually the case, there are several ways to fix this: we could drop the `::Tuple` in the definition of `struct CallWaitMsg` (it doesn't need to call `convert` if there are no restrictions on the type), or we could assert that `args` is *already* a tuple in `deserialize_msg`, thus informing Julia that it can afford to skip the call to `convert`.
+As is usually the case, there are several ways to fix this: we could drop the `::Tuple` in the definition of `struct CallWaitMsg`, because there's no need to call `convert` if the object is already known to have the correct type (which would be `Any` if we dropped the field type-specification, and `Any` is not restrictive).
+Alternatively, we could keep the `::Tuple` in the type-specification, and use external knowledge that we have and assert that `args` is *already* a `Tuple` in `deserialize_msg` where it calls `CallWaitMsg`, thus informing Julia that it can afford to skip the call to `convert`.
 This is intended only as a taste of what's involved in fixing invalidations; more extensive descriptions are available in [SnoopCompile's documentation](https://timholy.github.io/SnoopCompile.jl/stable/snoopr/) and the [video](https://www.youtube.com/watch?v=7VbXbI6OmYo).

 But it also conveys an important point: most invalidations come from poorly-inferred code, so by fixing invalidations you're often improving quality in other ways.
 Julia's [performance tips] page has a wealth of good advice about avoiding non-inferrable code, and in particular cases (where you might know more about the types than inference is able to determine on its own) you can help inference by adding type-assertions.
-Again, some of the recently-merged `latency` pull requests to Julia might serve as instructive examples.
+Again, some of the recently-merged "latency" pull requests to Julia might serve as instructive examples.

 ## Summary

 ### Impacts of progress to date

 The cumulative impact of these and other changes over the course of the development (so far) of Julia 1.6 is noticeable.
-For example, on Julia 1.5 we have extra latencies to load the next package (due to the loading code being invalidated) and to execute already-code if it gets invalidated by loading other packages:
+For example, on Julia 1.5 we have extra latencies to load the next package (due to the loading code being invalidated) and to execute already-compiled code if it gets invalidated by loading other packages:

 ```julia-repl
 julia> @time using Plots